playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/index.md

 >
 > Virtual DOMs have highly contested conversation surrounding them and have no standard definition as-to what one is or is not.
 I only used the DOM to present a foundational understanding of hierarchy trees in general.

 Because this tree is used to update the DOM rather than being part of the DOM itself, _the tree Angular uses to track its state is called the "view hierarchy tree"_.
-This tree is composed of various "views". _A view is a grouping of elements and is the smallest grouping of elements that can be created or destroyed together_. **A view is defined by a template.** _This template on it's own is not a view, but does define a view_
+This tree is composed of various "views". _A view is a grouping of elements and is the smallest grouping of elements that can be created or destroyed together_. **A view is defined by a template.** _This template on its own is not a view, but does define a view_

 Because of this, despite there being many templates - this code sample does not have any views in it, because they are not being created from any of the templates: